COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Cherry Blossoms in Japan

-There was a 500m walkway of cherry blossom trees – that’s half a kilometre!
+There’ wa’s a 500m walkway of cherry blossom trees – that’s half a kilometre!
 I couldn’t believe how long it was.
 There were even police there to move people along if they were taking too long.
 It was absolutely amazing.

 Japanese Street Food

-I wish I’d tried more, but we had ramen planned for that evening – although we did go back another night just for the food, and had the most delicious butter potatoes (jaga bata).
+We even went back another night just for the food, and had the most delicious butter potatoes (jaga bata).
 I don’t know how they made them so tasty; I’ve tried several times to recreate them at home on the barbecue!

 Japanese street food stalls